AdobeDocs/journey-optimizer-b2b-learn.en/help/journey-optimizer-b2b-main/overview.md

 ---
-title: "[!DNL Adobe Journey Optimizer B2B Edition] Tutorials"
+title: "[!DNL Journey Optimizer B2B Edition] Tutorials"
-description: Watch video tutorials on [!DNL Adobe Journey Optimizer B2B Edition].
+description: Watch video tutorials on [!DNL Journey Optimizer B2B Edition].
 Improve your understanding of how to orchestrate account and buying group journeys and more.
 ---

-# Overview
+# [!DNL Journey Optimizer B2B Edition] Tutorials

-Learn how to get the most out of [!DNL Adobe Journey Optimizer B2B Edition].
+Learn how to get the most out of [!DNL Journey Optimizer B2B Edition].
 Orchestrate account and buying group journeys using built-in generative AI and industry-leading automation to maximize demand for specific offerings.

 >[!NOTE]
 >